How to Make It Stick: Preparing Surfaces For High Performance Air Sealing

 Ensure a Clean, Dust-Free Taping Surface

 Job sites can be messy.
 Construction generates a lot of dust and debris, and buildings-in-progress are subject to weather and exposed to the elements.
-The solid acrylic adhesive in Pro Clima tapes bond to almost anything – and that means that, if you tape to a surface covered in dust and dirt, dust and dirt are exactly what your tape will adhere to.
+The solid acrylic adhesive in Pro Clima tapes bonds to almost anything - which means that if you tape to a surface covered in dust and dirt, dust and dirt are exactly what your tape will adhere to.
 And dust is not airtight.
 This will lead to incomplete adhesion between the tape and the intended substrate, and can significantly compromise the airtightness of your building enclosure.

 But a little housekeeping goes a long way.
 Simply brushing the dust and small particles off of the substrate, or removing any grease, before taping can increase the effectiveness of the tape dramatically.
 Pay careful attention to corners, where dust can pile up and be trapped.
 Wiping with a damp cloth to ensure that the surface is as clean as possible will further enhance the effectiveness of the bond between the tape and the substrate.
 Just make sure the surface is dry before taping.